KnowTheCode/WordPress-Starter-Plugin-Lab/README.md

 4. Go into the new folder
 5. Run `composer install` in terminal or Git Bash to bring in the dependencies and install Composer locally.

+Installation from GitHub is as simple as cloning the repo onto your local machine.
+To clone the repo, do the following:

+1. Using PhpStorm, open your project and navigate to `wp-content/plugins/`.
+(Or open terminal and navigate there).
+2. Then type: `git clone https://github.com/KnowTheCode/WordPress-Starter-Plugin-Lab`.
+3. Go into the new folder
+4. Run `composer install` in terminal to bring in the dependencies and install Composer locally.

 ### Updating to New Kint

 If you have the old version of Kint, do the following: